Top tips Choosing the right suburb

 6. Speak to an expert

-To find out more about a home loan, or to access CoreLogic RP Data property reports at no cost to assist with your research, contact Credit Union SA on 8202 7777, drop into your local branch, ask a Mobile Manager.
+To find out more about a home loan, or to access CoreLogic RP Data property reports at no cost to assist with your research, contact Credit Union SA on (08) 8202 7777, visit our Member Experience Centre, ask a Mobile Manager.

 This is general advice only and doesn’t take into account your objectives, financial situation or needs.
 Conditions, fees and lending criteria apply and are available on request.